microsoft/vscode-docs/docs/editor/vscode-web.md

 ## More custom URLs

-Like in the desktop, you can customize VS Code for the Web through a rich ecosystem of extensions that support just about every back end, language, and service.
-Unlike in the desktop, it's easy for us to deliver customized experiences with pre-installed extensions through unique `vscode.dev` URLs.
+Like in the desktop, you can customize VS Code for the Web through a rich ecosystem of extensions that support just about every back end, language, and service. `vscode.dev` also allows for custom URLs that provide shortcuts to common experiences.

 We've explored a couple of URLs already (`vscode.dev/github` and `vscode.dev/azurerepos`).
 Here's a more complete list:
 | Service | URL Structure | Docs |